 |

-are the brief profiles of some of the outstanding Santal writers, poets and storyteller.
-As Songs and dance are part and parcel
+following are the brief profiles of some of the outstanding Santal writers, poets and storytellers.
+As Songs and dances

-of Santal life, naturally, Santals inherited the poetry writing skills as the way they learn to speak and walk.
-This opens
+are part and parcel of Santal life, naturally, Santals inherited the poetry writing skills as the way they learn to speak

-up plenty of poets among the Santals.
-Unfortunately majority of them remained unknown to outside world owing to non-publication
+and walk.
+This has led to nurturing of plenty of poets among the Santals.
+Unfortunately, majority of them remained

 Majhi